 Study Days

-The annual Study Day on October, 28th , at the Church Hall of the Crown Court Church of Scotland, Russell Street, London WC2B 5EZ.
-A live streaming is available too
+The annual Study Day on 1st November 2025, at the Church Hall of the Crown Court Church of Scotland, Russell Street, London WC2B 5EZ.

 Cost: £25 per person (includes lunch)